Beats Powerbeats: Full Analysis With All Info - World Top Trend

 Beats Powerbeats 4: Layout

-The Beats Powerbeats 4 are the Powerbeats Guru, but with a wire running between the headphones, which isn’t always a terrible thing.
+The Beats Powerbeats 4 are the Powerbeats Pro, but with a wire running between the headphones, which isn’t always a terrible thing.
 Beats’ design pedigree is on display in the vibrant colorways into the embossed B emblem on the buttons, that blend beautifully to the appearance and are flush.
-The company went like the red/white and white/grey variants, although the Powerbeats Guru has its colors.
+The company went like the red/white and white/grey variants, although the Powerbeats Pro has its colors.

 One of the biggest complaints concerning Powerbeats 3 has been its fragile build quality.
 Well, Beats chose to look after this by giving this version precisely the same composition as the Powerbeats Pro.
 This includes rubberized ear hooks, a casing, and IPX4 certification for water and sweat resistance.
 The materials hold well during workouts; the hooks will not snap off and have a sound, workable feel.